mrkalra07/Lakshay_22BCE2129_meetingsummarizer/README.md

 A full-stack Java application that transcribes audio from meetings and uses Google's Gemini AI to generate a summary of key decisions and action items.

-**Live Demo:** [Link to your deployed Render app will go here]

 ---

 ## ## Features

 - **Audio Upload:** A clean, modern UI for uploading audio files (MP3, WAV, etc.).
 - **AI Transcription:** Uses Google's powerful Cloud Speech-to-Text API to transcribe audio, with support for large files.
-- **AI Summarization:** Leverages the Gemini 1.5 Pro model to analyze the transcript and extract key decisions and action items.
+- **AI Summarization:** Leverages the Gemini AI model to analyze the transcript and extract key decisions and action items.
 - **RESTful API:** Built with a well-structured Spring Boot backend.

 ---